Who is a New Zealand Skilled Migrant Category Resident Visa for?

 Amazing as it may seem, New Zealand as we know it and which you may already be contemplating to call your home, needs you more than you may be aware of.
 In fact, it is immigration which makes it the vibrant, multi-cultural place a lot of people fall in love with.

 Recognising the importance of bringing ‘new blood’ into the economy, the Government's agenda includes steps to strengthen New Zealand economic prospects.
 To this end, they encourage the direct contribution of migration to the workforce and economy.

 What about my family, can I use the same application for them?

-Yes, some good news here – your partner and dependent children can be included.
+Yes, some good news here - your partner and dependent children can be included in your Skilled Migrant Category Resident Visa application.

 They do not have to contribute capacity building points (that is, recognised qualification and/or skilled employment experience), but do have to meet character and health standards, as well as English language proficiency level for secondary applicants.

 How to check if you are eligible?

-Skilled Migrant category is a system based on points, which can be calculated taking into account all the relevant details.
+Skilled Migrant resident visa uses a system based on points, which can be calculated taking into account all the relevant details.

 Employment is the key

 This visa is tailored for those in skilled employment.
 It is important to remember, however, that you cannot be self-employed to qualify.

 Whereas the mere maths of adding up the points may be quite straightforward, it is the method of calculation that everybody makes so much fuss about.
-It is not unusual for applicants and immigration officers to lock horns explaining why a qualification is recognized or work experience is necessarily to be considered skilled.
+It is not unusual for applicants and immigration officers to lock horns explaining why a qualification is recognised or work experience is necessarily to be considered skilled.

 Whilst you can find most information in the summary below and, in more detail, in the INZ Operational Manual, there is a better way.
 To know beyond a shadow of doubt whether you are eligible, book a free 30-minute consultation with our immigration expert.

-Getting a New Zealand Skilled Migrant Resident Visa is a two-stage process.
+Getting a New Zealand Skilled Migrant Category (SMC) Resident Visa is a two-stage process.

 Expression of Interest (EOI) is entered into the pool, but the chances to progress to the next stage are slim unless